Some Recipes you can make with your fresh beetroot

 Fiona MacLean spices up her fabulous chocolate and beetroot truffles with just a pinch of cumin.

-Karen Burns Booth of Lavender and Lovage has loads of beautiful recipes on her website, it is very difficult to choose just one.
-I’ve plumped for something that just screamed “eat me!” – smoked mackerel with hot beetroot and horseradish cream.
-23. Nazima Pathan’s bitter chocolate beetroot and hazelnut cupcakes, with brown sugar – grownup and slightly naughty!
+Karen Burns-Booth of Lavender and Lovage has loads of beautiful recipes on her website, it is very difficult to choose just one.
+I’ve plumped for something that just screamed “Eat me!” – smoked mackerel with hot beetroot and horseradish cream.
+23. Nazima Pathan’s bitter chocolate beetroot and hazelnut cupcakes, with brown sugar – grown and slightly naughty!

 Jacqueline Meldrum of Tinned Tomatoes uses leftover potatoes as well as beetroot to make this unusual toasted sandwich – utterly delicious.